f-starace/mk-docs-template/README.md

 # Installation

-Note, to run the script in this repository, you need to have a version of Python > 3.10 and < 3.12
+Note, to run the script in this repository, you need to have a version of Python > 3.10

 ### Using **Poetry** (recommended)